TanCodes/FlaskWeb/README.md

-# FlaskWeb : Basic Webite with Flask
+# FlaskWeb : Basic Website with Flask

 ## About ME